paladin-t/b8/docs/manual.md

 The `ME` keyword always stands for the current class instance.
 A.k.a. `SELF` or `THIS` in other languages.

 The `REFLECT` statement is used to traverse all member variables and routines in a class instance.
-It returns a dictionary filled with name of member as key, value of member as value.
+It returns a dictionary filled by member names and their values as key-value pairs.

 The generic `GET` statement can be also applied to a class instance to get a member of it.
 It results in the value of a variable or the invokable object of a routine: